sarahlehman/smalltownkitten/content/post/little-rant-6.md

 It’s really just two groups of men taking the game of catch too seriously.
 Sometimes they perform a joyful dance sequence for being good at catch.
 I think that’s fun and it livens things up a little.
-Adds some pizzazz to the field.
+Adds some pizazz to the field.
 Some exuberance and character.
 But the majority of time is spent yelling abrupt commands, sprinting like one’s life depends on it, and pushing through walls made up entirely of human beings.
 (Correct me if I’m wrong here, but these are things that don’t sound so